eric-price-ok/bordful/docs/guides/navigation.md

 - Mobile-responsive design with hamburger menu
 - Accessible navigation with ARIA attributes
 - Configurable via a single configuration file
+- Smart dropdown management with custom hooks

+## Component Architecture

+The navigation bar is built using several subcomponents:

+- `Nav`: The main component that orchestrates the layout and behavior
+- `NavLink`: Reusable component for navigation links
+- `SocialLink`: Component for social media links
+- `SocialIcon`: Component for social media icons with hover effects
+- `DropdownItem`: Component for dropdown menu items
+- `useDropdownMenu`: Custom hook for dropdown state management

 ## Navigation Configuration